-FASB Statements Articles
+Category Archives: FASB Statements

 On June 16, 2011, the FASB issued ASU 2011-05, eliminating one of the three existing presentation options for other comprehensive income and requiring reclassification adjustments to be reported on the face of the financial statements rather than in the notes as currently permitted.
 For non-public entities, this amendment is effective for fiscal years ending after December 15, 2012 and is to be applied retrospectively.
 If no items of other comprehensive income are present in any of the years presented in the financial statements, this standard does not apply.

-On September 1, 2010, the Financial Accounting Standards Board (FASB) issued an Exposure Draft of a proposed Accounting Standards Update.
-The proposed update is intended to increase transparency in financial reporting for organizations that participate in multi-employer pension and other postretirement benefit plans.
 The update suggests new disclosures that the Board believes would help users of financial statements better assess the potential risks faced by those organizations.

 The latest economic stimulus law, enacted on February 17, 2009, contains tax incentives designed to get the stagnant U.S. economy moving again.
 Here are 10 significant changes that might have an impact on your business.